Biomechanics represents the broad interplay between mechanics and biological systems.

 Section 2.
 The annual meeting of the Society may be held in conjunction with a meeting of any other Society.

 Section 3.
 The official printed program of each annual meeting shall contain an announcement of the time and place of the next annual meeting.
 This information shall also be included in the next general mailing

 Article 7: Executive Board

 Section 1.
-The affairs of Society shall be governed by an Executive Board consisting of the eight (nine when during the third year of the Treasurer’s term when a Treasurer-Elect is in place) elected and four appointed officers of the Society (five when a Meeting Chairperson is not an ASB member).
+The affairs of Society shall be governed by an Executive Board consisting of the nine (ten when during the third year of the Treasurer’s term when a Treasurer-Elect is in place) elected and five appointed officers of the Society (five when a Meeting Chairperson is not an ASB member).

 Section 2.
 Meetings of the Executive Board shall be held in conjunction with the annual meeting.
 Special meetings of the Executive Board may be called by the President or upon the written request of three members of the Executive Board.